List of Fablehaven's magical creatures: A-C

 Large golden owls with human faces, able to transform into winged men.
 It is said by Ruth (Grandma) Sorenson that they are very mysterious, and that little is known about them.
 Kendra saw one during the time between visits to the preserve, between books 1 and 2.
 Seth may have also seen one in Book 2, without having drunk the milk.
 It was in the appearance of a regular black owl, but he knew it was not what it appeared.
 In Book 4, they were revealed to have been the former servants of the Fairy Queen, and the bodyguards of the Fairy King, but they were full of pride, and they failed in their duty, resulting in the downfall of the King, the fall of all male faries (and subsequent rise of Imps), and their banishment from the queen's service.
 Only 93 of them exist (not including the three that were killed by Navarog), and six of them turned dark when they were banished.
 In Book 5, they are unbanished by the Fairy Queen and are transformed to their true forms: men in golden armor with large wings.
 Some of their names are Peredor, Denwin, Targoron, Silvestrus, Rostimus, Crelang and Gilgarol, who was the Captain of the Astrids.
 They help in the battle against the demons released from Zzyzx.
 Bracken once reveals that their regiment was called the Knights of the Dawn, the same name that the brotherhood in opposition of the Society took.
-In Book 4 of Dragonwatch, Seth and Merek are giving astrid wings by the Fairy King.
+In Book 4 of Dragonwatch, Seth and Merek are given astrid wings by the Fairy King.